grafana/grafana/docs/sources/features/datasources/zipkin.md

 Querying and displaying traces from Zipkin is available via [Explore]({{< relref "../explore" >}}).

-Zipkin query editor allows you to query by trace ID directly or selecting a trace from trace selector.
-To query by trace ID insert the ID into the text input.
+The Zipkin query editor allows you to query by trace ID directly or selecting a trace from trace selector.
+To query by trace ID, insert the ID into the text input.

 TODO: screenshot query editor with trace ID filled in